tarwn/lessthandot-hugo/blogs/content/posts/2010-08-21-post-300-or-why-all-developers-should-be.md

   * You will have a code library online
   * Your blog will be part of your business card

-Let’s take a look at these 4 items listed above.
+Let's take a look at these 4 items listed above.

 # You will write better code and research more

-This one can be pretty harsh, you wrote that awesome 50 line piece of code, you created a blog post with that code only to be told by someone that why didn’t you just use the built in function.
+This one can be pretty harsh, you wrote that awesome 50 line piece of code, you created a blog post with that code only to be told by someone that why didn't you just use the built in function.
 Here is such an example of some code that flips the sign on a number.

 ```java
 int x = numberToInvertSign;